-Hi I’m Valerio, software engineer and creator of Inspector.
+Hi I’m Valerio, software engineer, founder and CTO of Inspector.

 As product owner I know that being able to prevent users from noticing an application issue is probably the best way for developers to contribute to the success of a software-based business.

-It’s too important for developers to catch errors on their products —before— their users stumble into the problem drastically reducing negative impact on their experience.
+It’s too important for developers to catch errors on their products — before — their users stumble onto the problem drastically reducing negative impact on their experience.

-I’m refine and search every day new metrics to move my business forward, and my product itself is a tool that provide instant and actionable metrics to its users, so I study and practice a lot to find the best possible information to avoid unnecessary risks.
+I work to refine and search every day new metrics to understand how to move my business forward.
+My product itself is a tool that provides instant and actionable metrics.

 I’m not interested to create charts that looks good (even if they are), my priority are useful, indeed needful metrics to distinguish between something that doesn’t need to be rushed and something that needs immediate attention to keep my application (and my business) stable and secure.